RadicalOfficial/RadicalOfficial/README.md

-bi - he/him - rad7cal on disc. please bug me there.
+he/him - rad7cal on disc. please bug me there.